wowfrank/wowfrank.github.io/_posts/2023-10-17-data-governance-summary.md

 ### Principles

-1. Shared Data
+1. **Shared Data**
-1. Ownership
+1. **Ownership**
-1. Quality
+1. **Quality**
-1. Stewardship
+1. **Stewardship**
-1. Controlled Change
+1. **Controlled Change**
-1. Authority
+1. **Authority**

 ## Data Modelling & Design

 ### Principles

-1. Formalization: A data model documents a concise definition of data structures and relationships.
+1. **Formalization**: A data model documents a concise definition of data structures and relationships.
 It enables assessment of how data is affected by implemented business rules, for current as-is states or desired target states.
 Formal definition imposes a disciplined structure to data that reduces the possibility of data anomalies occurring when accessing and persisting data.
 By illustrating the structures and relationships in the data, a data model makes data easier to consume.
-1. Scope Definition: A data model can help explain the boundaries for data context and implementation of purchased application packages, projects, initiatives, or existing systems.
+1. **Scope Definition**: A data model can help explain the boundaries for data context and implementation of purchased application packages, projects, initiatives, or existing systems.
-1. Knowledge retention/documentation: A data model can preserve corporate memory regarding a system or project by capturing knowledge in an explicit form.
+1. **Knowledge retention/documentation**: A data model can preserve corporate memory regarding a system or project by capturing knowledge in an explicit form.
 It serves as documentation for future projects to use as the as-is version.
 Data models help us understand an organization or business area, an existing application, or the impact of modifying an existing data structure.
 The data mode becomes a reusable map to help business professionals, project managers, analysts, modellers, and developers understand data structure within the environment.
 In much the same way as mapmaker learned and documented a geographic landscape for others to use for navigation, the modeller enables others to understand an information landscape.

 ## Data Architecture